"Now Listen to Me..."

 Macreedy’s presence alone is enough to send the townsfolk into a panic, particularly their leader, Reno Smith (a seething, practically blood spitting Robert Ryan) who stands to lose the most if Macreedy discovers what really happened to the Japanese-American farmer Komoko he’s there to visit.
 The actions Reno and his henchmen (a distinctively nasty duo played by Lee Marvin and Ernest Borgnine) will take to quell Macreedy's investigation and later end his life altogether, provide the basis for this tightly constructed, enormously suspenseful film filled with unique, detailed, and absorbing characters and situations, choice dialogue and purposeful use of the Cinemascope canvas.

-The more than capable direction of John Sturges secures stellar performances from his entire cast including the one female part given a set of feisty and unpredictable characteristics by Anne Francis.
+The more than capable direction of John Sturges secures stellar performances from his entire cast including the one female part given a set of lively, yet unpredictable characteristics by Anne Francis.